NDCLab/putt-putt-dataset/materials/abstract_ncur.md

-﻿Social Anxiety, Error-related Brain Activity, and Performance Under Social Observation
+﻿Social Anxiety, Error-Related Brain Activity, and Performance Under Social Observation

 Sarah Malykke, Olivia A. Stibolt, and George A. Buzzell